jonase/eastwood/README.next.md

 This will behave much as running Eastwood from the command line will, except it will not exit the JVM at the end.

+Before reporting problems with Eastwood when run from the REPL, please verify that: (a) the problem occurs when Eastwood is run from the command line on your project, which starts up a fresh JVM process, or (b) you can still see the problem after starting a new JVM process, with as few Clojure forms evaluated between starting the JVM and running Eastwood as possible.
+Please include any such sequence in your problem report, if you cannot reproduce the issue running Eastwood from the command line.

 There is a `:callback` key that can be added to the argument map.
 Its value is a callback function that gives you significant control of